-Graduates of SEAS's EJ program, you can leverage your knowledge and skills to pursue a career in education, research, policy development and management, consulting, grant writing, advocacy, journalism, and a variety of other career paths.
-Below is a list of employers of EJ graduates.
+As graduates of the SEAS Environmental Justice program, you can leverage your knowledge and skills to pursue a career in education, research, policy development and management, consulting, grant writing, advocacy, journalism, and a variety of other career paths.
+Below is a list of employers of our Environmental Justice graduates.

 - Charles Stewart Mott Foundation

 - U.S. Department of Commerce

 - SKEO, Charlottesville, VA